alanpaterson82/django-rest/README.md

 <br>

-- The custom models have been added to the back end, but are not interactive with the front end - an issue that will also be looked at on an ongoing basis until it is corrected
+- The custom models have been added to the back-end, but are not interactive with the front-end - an issue that will also be looked at on an ongoing basis until it is corrected
 - The Python code style generally conforms and any obvious deviations were amended
-- The infinite scroll function was working successfully initially but has since become an issue, again resulting in poor UX, but will be fixed in future
+- The infinite scroll function was working successfully initially but has since become an issue, resulting in poor UX, but will be fixed in future

 <br>